New York Magazine

 1 Water St., at Old Fulton St., Dumbo; 718-522-5200; rivercafe.com

-Couples who book this water’s-edge institution will enjoy the bohemian romance of old Brooklyn, without sacrificing a glorious city backdrop.
-The venue’s popular Terrace Room is festooned in abundant greenery and features a water-stream entrance, which opens up to an expansive view of the Brooklyn Bridge, Statue of Liberty, and Manhattan skyline.
+Couples who book this water’s-edge institution enjoy the bohemian romance of old Brooklyn without sacrificing a Manhattan-skyline backdrop.
+The venue’s popular Terrace Room is festooned in abundant greenery and features a footbridge over a small stream.
+The space opens up to an expansive view of the Brooklyn Bridge, the Statue of Liberty, and lower Manhattan.
 The intimate room can hold up to 110 guests (or up to 80 with a dance floor).
-From $225 to $275 per person.
+From $225 to $395 per person.

 Riverpark

-Top Chef host Tom Colicchio’s Kips Bay restaurant takes the farm-to-table craze literally, offering over 165 kinds of vegetables, fruits, and herbs from the adjacent 14,000-square-foot Riverpark Farm.
-Small receptions can be held in the elegant glass-walled cube space, and the entire restaurant can be rented for larger parties.
-The space accommodates up to 300 guests for dinner, 575 for cocktail receptions.
+Top Chef lead judge Tom Colicchio’s restaurant takes the farm-to-table craze literally, offering over 100 kinds of vegetables, fruits, and herbs from the adjacent 10,000-square-foot Riverpark Farm.
+Small receptions can be held in the stand-alone glass-walled-cube space, and the entire restaurant can be rented for larger parties (up to 500 guests).
 Prices upon request.

-Founded by members of the Russian Imperial Ballet in 1927, the Tea Room offers a “modern continental” menu with a Russian influence and has three private rooms that can accommodate 20 to 300 people.
-Each is exquisitely decked out in colored glass or intricate woodwork.
-Its cushy red-leather banquettes are unmistakable, and kitschy decorative touches, like a bear-shaped aquarium, abound.
+Founded by members of the Russian Imperial Ballet in 1927, this storied spot offers a modern Continental menu with a Russian influence and has three private rooms that can accommodate up to 300 people.
+Each one is exquisitely decked out in colored glass or intricate woodwork.
+Its cushy red-leather banquettes are unmistakable, and kitschy decorative touches, such as a bear-shaped aquarium, can be found throughout.
 Prices upon request.

-With three walls of windows overlooking the Hudson River, Sunset Terrace makes for the perfect New York wedding.
-Packages include a cocktail hour, buffet dinner, and open bar and start at $125 per guest.
+With three walls of windows overlooking the Hudson River and the Statue of Liberty, Sunset Terrace makes for a picture-perfect New York wedding.
+Packages include a cocktail hour, buffet dinner, and open bar and start at $130 per guest.

 Tribeca Rooftop